airinghost/hugo-theme-icarus-lite/README.md

 Set `date_hidden: true` to remove the date text and its structure from the top left-hand of the article card in index or list views.

+Set `link_go: http://example.com` and `link_txt: ButtonText` to add a Button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.

 Insert `<!--more-->` manually to your post or page file and it would look better.
-Or Set `summaryLength: 1000` or more in Site Config and then insert `<!--more-->` at the end of the post or page file if you would not like to make a summary.
+Or Set `summaryLength: 1000` or more in Site Config and then insert `<!--more-->` at the end of the `.md` file if you would not like to make a summary of your posts or pages.

 ...